 Pacific Park’s 12 rides and attractions remain closed at this time.
 This includes the world-famous Pacific Wheel and West Coaster.
 Pacific Park will announce plans to reopen the rides here at pacpark.com.
 Be sure to sign up for the Loop to be informed of this reopening.

 A limited number of Pier restaurants, shops, and attractions will be open

 Due to the limited operating hours and limited number of guests allowed on the Pier at any one time, some businesses may be operating shorter hours, have limited services available, or may be closed altogether.
 Guests expecting to visit a specific business during this limited phase are encouraged to contact that business directly to confirm their hours and offerings.

-Lot 1 North at 1550 Appian Way, also known as “the beach lot”, remains closed at this time.
-Guests are encouraged to park at the Third Street Promenade, one of the southern beach lots by Ocean Park, or take public transportation, such as the Metro Expo Line or Big Blue Bus that stop just a few blocks away from the Pier.
+Lot 1 North at 1550 Appian Way, also known as “the beach lot”, reopened to the public on Monday, July 20th.
+Guests are encouraged to consider public transportation, such as the Metro Expo Line or Big Blue Bus that stop just a few blocks away from the Pier.